Noeska/illegiblesemantics/projects/proj-2.md

 Imagine early-days Thrash and Black Metal being stuck in a loveless relationship.
 At some point they're like, "Maybe we should spice things up.
 Let's have a threesome."
 So then they decide to put out an online ad on an ill-reputable website, because they don't want their friends and coworkers to find out.
 Years go by without answer ... until finally someone answers.
 He seems a bit weird and puerile.
 But beggars can't be choosers.
 So one night, the couple invites him over. *Why not?
 We got nothing to lose.
 It's not like things can get any more stale.* Fast forward nine months, a little hell-maker is making everyone's life miserable.
 That's War Metal in a nutshell.

 Lyrically and thematically, it's all about war, genocide, nuclear holocaust, Satan and blasphemy, and -- *war*.
+This is reflected in the genre's visual aesthetics: cartridge belts, gask masks, and goat heads reign here.

 Logo-wise, War Metal bands seem to have a thing for **black "negative space" letters** with a **white keyline detail**, giving the whole logo an **embossed effect** illusion.
-One extra detail to add to the letters are **long, pointed spikes** that protrude from the letters' edges.
+One extra detail to add to the letters are **long, pointed spikes**, or perhaps rather **pointed bullet cartridges**, that protrude from the letters' edges.
 Together, they give the logo an uneasy impression -- it's as if you're looking at something of the Lovecraftian void; it's not there, yet it is -- when trying to grasp it, it hurts.
 ![War Metal](..\assets\img\projects\proj-2\war.jpg)